gkchestertron/notes/README.md

 # open the notes file and puts cursor on first occurrance of the search you gave it
 $ notes some search text

-# run grip on notes and opens in browser
+# open notes at the end of the file
 $ notes

 # push your notes to the your git repo